-Key Performance Indicators 31 March 2020 (unaudited) Near-term objectives 2020 Target Key Performance Indicators 2022 Group Post-tax Return on Average Tangible Equity 1 (0.3 %) 8.0 % Core Bank Post-tax Return on Average Tangible Equity 2 4.9 % - Above 9 % Adjusted costs 3 € 5.4 bn 4 € 19.5 bn4 € 17 bn Common Equity Tier 1 capital ratio 12.8 % At least 12.5 % Leverage Ratio 4.0 % ~ 5 % Cost income ratio 5 88.8 % 70.0 %
+Key Performance Indicators 30 June 2020 (unaudited) Near-term objectives 2020 Target Key Performance Indicators 2022 Group post-tax return on tangible shareholders equity (0.5) % - 8.0 % Core bank post-tax return on average tangible equity 4.1 % - Above 9 % Adjusted costs € 10.2 bn € 19.5 bn4 € 17 bn Common Equity Tier 1 capital ratio 13.3 % - At least 12.5 % Leverage ratio (fully loaded) 4.2 % - ~ 5 % Cost income ratio 87.1 % 70.0 %

-- Extracted from the Earnings Report as of 31 March 2020. - Based on Net Income attributable to Deutsche Bank shareholders. - Based on Core Bank Net Income attributable to Deutsche Bank shareholders. - 3 Adjusted costs are defined as noninterest expenses excluding impairment of goodwill and other intangible assets, litigation charges net and restructuring and severance. - 4 Adjusted costs excluding transformation charges and expenses associated with the Prime Finance platform being transferred to BNP Paribas. - 5 Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income.
+Extracted from the Interim Report as of 30 June 2020.

+- Based on Net Income attributable to Deutsche Bank shareholders. - Based on Core Bank Net Income attributable to Deutsche Bank shareholders. - Adjusted costs are defined as noninterest expenses excluding impairment of goodwill and other intangible assets, litigation charges net and restructuring and severance. - 4 Adjusted costs excluding transformation charges and expenses eligible for reimbursement related to Prime Finance. - Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income.

 For the Group, Deutsche Bank expects its Post-tax Return on Average Tangible Shareholders' Equity in 2020 to be negatively affected by costs to execute its strategy as well as the impact of COVID-19 on the broader economic environment.
-For 2022, Deutsche Bank remains committed to work towards its target for the Post-tax Return on Average Tangible Shareholders' Equity of 8 % for the Group and above 9 % for its Core Bank.
+For 2022, Deutsche Bank remains committed to work towards its targets for the Post-tax Return on Average Tangible Shareholders' Equity of 8 % for the Group and above 9 % for its Core Bank.

-Revenues for the Group are expected to be slightly lower in 2020, mainly as a result of the continued derisking activities in the Capital Release Unit.
-Core Bank revenues are expected to be essentially flat in 2020 compared to the previous year as the outperformance in the first quarter is offset by lowered expectations later in the year.
-The lowered expectations reflect the likely impact on certain businesses by the recent market dislocations as a result of COVID-19 at the end of the first quarter which have continued into the second quarter as well as the adverse impact by the ongoing low interest rate environment.
-Macroeconomic and market conditions are expected to be volatile for the remainder of 2020 with substantial uncertainty around the short and longer term impacts of the COVID-19 pandemic.
-Deutsche Bank may be able to offset some of these negative impacts given higher levels of volatility and client activity in other business as well as through its ongoing investment into growth areas.
+Revenues for the Group are expected to be essentially flat in 2020, mainly as a result of Deutsche Bank's continued de-risking activities in the Capital Release Unit.
+Core Bank revenues are expected to be slightly higher in 2020 compared to the previous year based on the strong revenue performance in the first half of the year combined with Deutsche Bank's expectation of a gradual recovery of the global economy in the second half of 2020.
+The recovery to normalization however will take time with a different intensity across countries.
+In addition, Deutsche Bank expects its revenues to continue to be impacted from the ongoing low interest rate environment.
+Although volatility has receded, macroeconomic and market conditions are expected to remain volatile for the remainder of 2020 with substantial uncertainty as to the short and longer term impacts of the COVID-19 pandemic.
+Deutsche Bank may be able to offset some of these negative impacts through its ongoing investment into growth areas.

-Provision for credit losses is expected to significantly increase in 2020 due to a continued normalization of provisioning levels, lower recoveries and the impact of COVID-19 to the Expected Credit Loss ("ECL") estimates.
-Deutsche Bank expects the majority of these provisions to be taken in the first half of 2020 with a normalization later in the year.
-This reflects its expectations of the macro-economic impact from COVID-19 including the effect of the Government support programs.
+Provision for credit losses is expected to significantly increase in 2020 due to a continued normalization of provisioning levels, lower recoveries and the impact of COVID-19 to Deutsche Bank's Expected Credit Loss ("ECL") estimates.
+The majority of these provisions was already taken in the first half of 2020 and Deutsche Bank expects a normalization later in the year.
+Deutsche Bank reaffirms its guidance for the full year 2020 for provision for credit losses of between 35 to 45 basis points of loans.
+This reflects Deutsche Bank's expectations of the macroeconomic impact from COVID-19 including the effect of the Government support programs.